fabseven/nix-wsl/README.md

 # nixos-wsl-starter

-This repository is intended to be a sane, batteries-included starter template for running a [JeezyVim](https://github.com/LGUG2Z/JeezyVim)-powered NixOS development environment on WSL.

-If you don't want to dig into NixOS too much right now, the only file you need to concern yourself with is [home.nix](home.nix).
-This is where you can add and remove binaries to your global `$PATH`.

 Go to [https://search.nixos.org](https://search.nixos.org/packages) to find the correct package names, though usually they will be what you expect them to be in other package managers.